Bendy and the Ink Machine: Reception

 According to the aggregating review website Metacritic, Bendy and the Ink Machine received "mixed or average reviews" on its console ports.
 The website Rock, Paper, Shotgun considered the first chapter one of the best free games from the week.

 The game's storyline and setting were mostly praised.
-Most reviewers noted that the game's art style resembles the "Steamboat Willie" era of Disney's cartoons, with PlayStation LifeStyle considering Bendy as an "obvious parallel" between other cartoon characters such as Mickey Mouse or Betty Boop.
-Liam Martin of Express considered that the game's theme to be that "classic cartoons are more sinister than we remember".
-Sean Warhurst of ImpulseGamer also considered the game's visuals as the game's "biggest strength" and that its graphics engine "complements the artistic direction".
-This was also considered by Barry Stevens of Entertainment Focus, considering that "the game has a really unique art style and really pulls off the old animation studio feel with everything being drawn in a 30s style".
+Most reviewers noted that the game's art style resembles the "Steamboat Willie" era of Disney's cartoons, with PlayStation LifeStyle describing Bendy as an "obvious parallel" between other cartoon characters such as Mickey Mouse or Betty Boop.
+Liam Martin of Express said that the game's theme is that "classic cartoons are more sinister than we remember".
+Sean Warhurst of ImpulseGamer also viewed the game's visuals as the game's "biggest strength" and said its graphics engine "complements the artistic direction".
+This was also discussed by Barry Stevens of Entertainment Focus, who said that "the game has a really unique art style and really pulls off the old animation studio feel with everything being drawn in a 30s style".

 Most websites considered the game's gameplay mechanics repetitive.
-TheXboxHub considered the game's combat mechanics "frustrating", as most of its enemies die in only one hit.
-VGCultureHQ considered that if would have some range weapons in the second chapter, such as a gun or a slingshot, "would help make lengthy combat sequences feel more fair and less of a risk".
+TheXboxHub described the game's combat mechanics as "frustrating", since most of its enemies die in only one hit.
+VGCultureHQ said that some range weapons in the second chapter, such as a gun or a slingshot, "would help make lengthy combat sequences feel more fair and less of a risk".
 However, it also stated that the boss battles in the game feel "intense".
-The puzzles, according to The Digital Fix, were considered repetitive, saying that "It's something we've done a million times before".
+The puzzles, according to The Digital Fix, were repetitive, saying that "It's something we've done a million times before".